maxemerick/maxemerick.github.io/_pages/teaching.md

 ME 104: Mechatronics (Spring 2022)
 ----------
-This course covers the interfacting of mechanical and electrical systems with computers and control, sensors, actuators, measurement, A/D and D/A conversion, and signal processing.
+This course covers the interfacing of mechanical and electrical systems with computers and control, sensors, actuators, measurement, A/D and D/A conversion, and signal processing.
 As a lab instructor, I led weekly lab sections of ~25 students.